Creating SEO-friendly URLs: Best Practices & Examples

 In most cases, webmasters want to remove them to make URLs shorter and more user-friendly (which makes sense) but you should consider that sometimes it harms the website.
 By removing the extension, you have to redirect old URLs to new addresses, which can take some time.

 URLs are case sensitive.
 If you use capital letters, you are creating different addresses, even if the only difference between them is just the uppercase.
 That’s why we recommend using only lowercase in a website address.
-If you find duplicate URLs, it’s important to consolidate them with canonicals or use 301 redirects
+Accidentally mixing letters can result in the creation of duplicate pages.
+If you find these duplicate URLs, it’s important to consolidate them with canonicals or use 301 redirects.

 We recommend removing numbers from URLs, if possible.
 Let’s say, you have a news website.
 You may want to add a date to all your web addresses.
 Still, you need to think twice and decide if you really need it.
 The thing is the content that you published some time ago may seem outdated to a user.